 There are several ways to reduce your risk of developing bowel cancer.

-Research suggests that a low-fat, high- fibre diet that includes plenty of fresh fruit and vegetables (at least five portions a day) and whole grains can help reduce your risk of getting bowel cancer.
-It can also reduce your risk of other types of cancer and heart disease.
+Research suggests a low-fat, high-fibre diet that includes plenty of fresh fruit and vegetables (at least five portions a day) and wholegrains can help reduce your risk of getting bowel cancer.
+It can also reduce your risk of developing other types of cancer and heart disease.

-There is a strong body of evidence to suggest that regular exercise can lower the risk of developing bowel cancer, as well as other types of cancer.
+There is strong evidence to suggest regular exercise can lower the risk of developing bowel and other cancers.

-If you smoke, giving up will reduce your risk of developing bowel cancer, as well as many other types of cancer.
+If you smoke, giving up will reduce your risk of developing bowel and other cancers.

-Your GP or pharmacist can also give you help, support and advice if you want to give up smoking.
+Your GP or pharmacist can also provide help, support and advice if you want to give up smoking.